8 Days Walking Holiday in the South of Italy - Sassi, Trulli and Baroque

 • Depending on your needs and group size (individual, couple, family, group, etc.) we will provide the final pricing for your tour.

-• Flexible booking terms and conditions are available for any bookings made for tours in 2022.
-Contact us for enquiries or see below for details.
+• Flexible booking terms and conditions are available.
+Contact us for enquiries.

 • 7 nights with breakfast (2 nights in Matera, 2 nights in Alberobello, 1 night in Ostuni and 2 nights in Lecce - A mixture of standard, Trulli and B&B accommodation).
 All rooms are ensuite.